privacy-scaling-explorations/nova-by-hand/part_1.md

 ![nova folding](./images/part1_novafolding2.png)

 In this picture, $u$ and $w$ represent instance and witness pair for the R1CS.
-This breakthrough implies that, within the IVC steps, there's no longer a need to generate each SNARK proof and verify it for each step except for the final one, or to generate and verify commitments in each step.
+This breakthrough implies that, within the IVC steps, there's no longer a need to generate each SNARK proof and verify it for each step, or to generate and verify commitments in each step, except for the final one.
 This advancement makes it more efficient IVC implementations.
-Detailed explanation will be given in part 2, so this is what you should remember now as the characteristics of Folding Scheme.
+Detailed explanation will be given in part 2, so this is what you should remember now as the characteristics of the Folding Scheme.

 Here are some of Nova's features.
 - Adoption of Folding Schemes, making two NP(R1CS) instances into one.